Dyalog/aplx/Differences.md

 ⎕CLASS	has 2 nested vectors in Dyalog

+⎕CLASSES (⎕NL 9) provides similar functionality in Dyalog APL

 ⎕CONF	has no equivalent in Dyalog

+⎕DR Similar but the exact functionality is different

+⎕EDIT Similar but not identica to ⎕ED

-⎕FC	is used in APLX when format (⍕) is used dyadically.
-No equivalent in Dyalog.
+⎕FC	is used to control dyadic format (⍕) in APLX.
+There is no equivalent in Dyalog.

 ⎕HC	Hard Copy, no such equivalent in Dyalog